archetypes

 Shifting the Burden

-Teams treat short-term symptoms with bandages and, in the process, lose the ability to address the structural architecture problem at its root.
+Teams repeatedly relieve symptoms in the short term and gradually lose the motivation and capability to address the structural architecture problem.

 teamsorganization·4 min read